-Our Trust’s Private Patient facilities are situated within, and benefit from, all the services of a leading NHS Foundation Trust and its two teaching hospitals.
+Our Private Patient facilities are situated within, and benefit from, the safety and expertise of Chelsea and Westminster Hospital.

-We provide private care services to patients who have private medical insurance, are sponsored by a third party or are paying for their own treatment (self-funding).
+We provide private care services to patients who have private medical insurance, are sponsored by a third party or are paying for their own treatment (self-funding/self-pay).

-We welcome overseas patients who wish to travel to the UK for treatment as well as international patients funded through their countries Embassy or Health Office in the UK.
+We welcome overseas patients who wish to travel to the UK for treatment as well as international patients funded through their country's Embassy or Health Office in the UK.